guardian/newsletters/README.md

 # Newsletters

-This is the Newsletter API service.
+This is the Newsletters service.
 The service is an AWS scheduled lambda, that runs every 5 minutes and:
 1. reads newsletter data from the Google spreadsheet (you can find the CODE version here: https://docs.google.com/spreadsheets/d/1_eN5NTcWOUyLLLKUJmrGZMlz1l4Zt4taTUFxD-2Bl_k/edit#gid=0)
 2. validates this data and uploads it to an S3 bucket